bokendell/bokendell/README.md

 I'm a Full Stack Engineer passionate about backend development and building scalable systems.
 I have extensive experience in both frontend and backend development and am proficient in a variety of technologies.

 - 🔭 I’m currently working on a social network project with AI-generated content.
-- 🌱 I’m currently learning advanced AWS services and Kubernetes.
+- 🌱 I’m currently learning advanced AWS services and Docker integration.
 - 👯 I’m looking to collaborate on open source projects.
 - 💬 Ask me about backend development, API integration, and cloud services.
 - 📫 How to reach me: aaronkendell@gmail.com
-- ⚡ Fun fact: I love hiking and exploring new places.

 ## Technologies & Tools